 The rest of the circuit converts the RGB signals into Luma/Chroma and Composite video to drive the remaining two video outputs.

 2 gates on the hex-inverter (74HC04N, which must be CMOS, capable of handling the operating frequency) are used to create two Pierce oscillators at 4 times the Frequency Sub Carrier (4FSC) for PAL and NTSC, driving the 4FSC input on the AD725 encoder.
 The values of resistors are not very sensitive.
 The series-equivalent capacity of the capacitors net should match the crystal’s recommended value.
 The tail capacitor is slightly lower in value to compensate for the parasitic input capacitance of the inverter.
+The following 74157 (see below) has buffered inputs so it isn’t necessary to use another inverter gate to buffer the oscillator output.
 The inductance L1 on the Vcc path is not strictly necessary: it is meant to help reject high fequency noise (in the 15MHz range), together with the 10nF capacitor.

 Everything else is done by the video converter (AD725).
 The STND signal selects PAL or NTSC video standards depending on the connected game, and the outputs are AC-coupled and 75Ω terminated as they are twice the required level.
 I didn’t bother using the Luma-trap, I didn’t feel it was worth the effort: composite output is the worst output of the design anyway.
 Chip-Enable is tied to +5V, I don’t bother turning the chip on and off.
 I also didn’t bother separating AGND/DGND.